SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

 - :class:`LLMRetriever<components.retriever.llm_retriever.LLMRetriever>` is a retriever that uses Generator to call LLM to retrieve the most relevant documents.
 - :class:`DefaultLLMJudge<eval.llm_as_judge.DefaultLLMJudge>` is a judge that uses Generator to call LLM to evaluate the quality of the response.
 - :class:`LLMOptimizer<optim.llm_optimizer.LLMOptimizer>` is an optimizer that uses Generator to call LLM to optimize the prompt.
+- :class:`ReAct Agent Planner<components.agent.react.ReActAgent>` is an LLM planner that uses Generator to plan and to call functions in ReAct Agent.

 Tracing
 ---------------------------------------